COVID-19 PREPAREDNESS AND RESOURCES

 Visitation Limitations and Restrictions

-When there is heightened concern around an illness, we must implement enhanced infection prevention strategies.
-While we understand the importance of patients having friends, family, and loved ones by their bedside during times of hospitalization, it has become vitally necessary to implement the following visitation limitations and restrictions.
-The following guidelines went into effect Friday, March 13, 2020:
+While we understand the importance of patients having friends, family, and loved ones by their side during times of hospitalization, to help protect against the spread of flu and other respiratory illnesses, the following visitation limitations and restrictions are effective as of Tuesday, March 17, 2020.

-- Approved visitors are discouraged from staying with patients overnight
+- The approved visitor will be discouraged from staying with patient overnight

-- Approved visitors are discouraged from loitering in hallways and rotundas
+- The approved visitor will be discouraged from loitering in hallways and rotundas

-- Patients are encouraged to utilize technology devices and applications to communicate with friends, family, and loved ones during new visitation guidelines
+- Patients will be encouraged to utilize technology devices and applications to communicate with friends, family, and loved ones during new visitation guidelines

 We appreciate your support of our efforts to safeguard the health of your loved ones, our patients, and staff.